Mt. Brighton is a ski area located in the state of Michigan in USA. The resort is in the town of Brighton, MI.

 Mt.
 Brighton is a part of the Epic Ski Pass network.
-This allows you to buy one lift pass, and ski at most of the Vail owned slopes with it throughout the year.
-There are a handful of different types of Epic passes available, ranging from 3-7 days, to season-long.
+This allows you to buy one season pass, and ski at most of the Vail owned and operated slopes with it throughout the year.
+There are a handful of types of Epic lift ticket passes available, ranging from 3-7 days, to season-long.

 Mt.
 Brighton has a very low summit elevation.
 The summit of this park is one of the smaller ones in the country.